10 Best Things to do in Lucerne Switzerland

 Relax in Lucerne

-At the very end of Hertensteinstrasse there is a beautiful meadow, including some restrooms, where you can lay down and chill – go swimming, get a tanned, or whatever, and you do not even have to pay for it.
+At the very end of Hertensteinstrasse is a beautiful meadow, including some restrooms, where you can lay down and chill – go swimming, get a tanned, or whatever, and you do not even have to pay for it.

 But, regardless of the entrance fee, I love that place because it is a hidden gem, and since a friend and I discovered it a few years ago, we always come back there (dogs are allowed).
 Even on a beautiful sunny day, I have never experienced it crowded!